13 tips to improve internal communication

 All too often, understaffed comms teams struggle to meet a daily grind of last-minute information and tight deadlines.
 As a result, there isn’t much time to work strategically, and employee communications start to feel like a string of independent messages that aren’t telling a cohesive story.

-These communication best practices can help you reconnect with that story, bring renewed energy to your work environment, and improve internal communications at its core.
+These best practices can help you reconnect with that story, bring renewed energy to your work environment, and improve internal communications at its core.

 1. Get laser-focused on your internal comms goals